dayofai/dayof/README.md

 The database schema is centrally managed in the `packages/database` workspace using Drizzle ORM.

 - **Generate Migrations**: After making changes to the schema in `packages/database/schema/`, run the generate command from the root.
 This requires a `DEV_DATABASE_URL` variable in `packages/database/.env`.

   ```bash
   bun run db:generate
   ```

 - **Apply Migrations**: Apply generated migrations to your database.

   ```bash
   bun run db:push
   ```

 - **Drizzle Studio**: To open a local GUI for the database, run:

   ```bash
   bun run db:studio
   ```

 _Note: The `db:_`scripts in the root`package.json`are configured to run these commands within the`packages/database` workspace.\*

+### Schema barrel and Drizzle Kit

+- **Single entrypoint for schema**: We expose the schema through a barrel file at `packages/database/schema/index.ts`.
+The package root also re-exports that barrel via `packages/database/index.ts`.
+  - Import surfaces:
+    - `@database/schema`: full schema barrel, including the composed `schema` object and `relations`.
+    - `@database`: re-exports the same barrel for a flatter import path.
+- **Drizzle Kit config uses the barrel**: `packages/database/drizzle.config.ts` sets `schema: './schema/index.ts'`, so only what the barrel exports is considered when generating and pushing migrations.
+- **Omitting experimental modules**: To exclude a table/module (e.g., payments) from generation and push, do not export it from `packages/database/schema/index.ts`.
+Because Drizzle Kit reads only from the barrel, omitted modules will not be included in migrations.